Types Of Life Coaches: The Top 12 Niches That Clients Love

-If you’re even remotely familiar with the coaching business, then you’ve probably seen a little buzzword floating around in the blogosphere: niche
+If you’re even remotely familiar with the coaching business, then you’ve probably seen a little buzzword floating around in the blogosphere: niche.

 Finding the perfect niche as a life coach is like discovering a golden ticket hidden in a Wonka Bar.
 We’re not kidding – the feeling of choosing your ‘area’ is as exciting to a coach as the prospect of a lifetime supply of candy.

 When it comes to coaching, you really want to know as much about your industry as possible.
-To save you trawling through endless search results on different types of life coaches, we’ve created a great list of 12 of the most popular niches.
+To save you from trawling through endless search results on different types of life coaches, we’ve created a great list of 12 of the most popular niches.

 If you’re struggling to find your niche, then this will be a great article to help you to narrow down your choices!